-On 10 March 2021 MTN announced that as a result of uncertainties around cash upstreaming from Nigeria, the timing of their asset realisation programme proceeds and the impact of Covid-19, it was suspending their dividend policy and would not be declaring a final dividend for the financial year ended 31 December 2020.
-As MTN Zakhele Futhi's only material investment and asset consists of MTN Shares, the Company is entirely dependent on the receipt of dividends from MTN.
-The suspension of MTN's dividend policy has therefore had a significant impact on the ability of MTN Zakhele Futhi to continue as a going concern and created material uncertainty around this assumption.
+On the 12th March 2021, the MTN Board suspended its dividend policy and anticipates communicating a revised medium-term dividend policy when it announces its 2021 results in March 2022.
+As MTN Zakhele Futhi's only material investment and asset consists of shares in MTN ("MTN Shares"), the Company is entirely dependent on the receipt of dividends from the MTN Shares.
+The suspension of MTN's dividend policy has therefore had a significant impact on the ability of MTN Zakhele Futhi to continue as a going concern.